LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 Getting Ready: Code Together
 ----------------------------

 Coding together allows you to work as a team so you can build bigger projects faster.

 In this studio, we will practice the common Git commands used when multiple people work on the same code base.

 You and a partner will begin by coding in tag-team shifts.
 By the end of the task you should have a good idea about how to have two people work on the same code at the same time.
 You will learn how to:

-Quickly add code in pull + push cycles (Important!
-This is the fundamental process!)
+#.
+Quickly add code in pull + push cycles *(Important!
+This is the fundamental
+   process!)*
+#.
 Add a collaborator to a GitHub Project
-Share repositories on GitHub
+#.
+Share *repositories* on GitHub
-Create a branch in Git
+#.
+Create a *branch* in Git
-Create a pull request in GitHub
+#.
+Create a *pull request* in GitHub
-Resolve merge conflicts (which are not as scary as they sound) This lesson reinforces:
+#.
+Resolve merge conflicts (which are not as scary as they sound)

+This lesson reinforces:

+#.
 Creating repositories
+#.
 Cloning repositories
+#.
 Working with Git concepts: Staging, Commits, and Status

 Overview
 --------